Project 8: Object-Oriented Physics Simulation

 Create a Wall class.
 The only differences with the Floor class are the

-height, thickness--and the fact that you will need to check the
+the fact that you will need to check the x-coordinate, not the

-x-coordinate, not the y-coordinate when testing for collisions.
+y-coordinate when testing for collisions.
+The __init__, draw, and

 Test your code by modifying the fall.py code to include a wall.
 You will need to create a Wall object, draw it, and then check for collisions with it inside the main loop.
 A good place to put the wall is on the left side (position 5, 0) with a height of 50 and thickness of 5).
 The algorithm for handling collisions will be almost identical to the one above, except that it is the x velocity that needs to be modified.
 Then give your balls an initial x velocity (like -30) so they bounce into the wall.